LookAtMe: Synopsis

-Sean and Ricky Mazuki are twins who lived with their mother, Nancy.
+Sean and Ricky Mazuki are twins who live with their mother, Nancy.
 Ricky is gay, while Sean has a girlfriend, Mia.
 Mia invites the twins to the evangelical megachurch she attends where the pastor, Josiah Long, gives a homophobic sermon.
-The brothers become enraged by the sermon and Sean creates a vlog casting Josiah in a bad light.
-The vlog goes viral, which earns Sean a defamation lawsuit, and a jail sentence for violating Singapore's laws on "hurting religious feelings" and "spreading fake news".
+The brothers become enraged and disgusted by the sermon, leading Sean to create a vlog by casting himself to criticize Josiah in a bad light.
+The vlog goes viral, which earns Sean a defamation lawsuit and a jail sentence for violating Singapore's laws on "hurting religious feelings" and "spreading fake news" for mocking Christianity.